Premises Liability Issues in the State of Florida

-Premises liability law is an area of legal consideration that everyone should consider as it applies to homeowners, small-business owners, property managers of large commercial properties such as hotels or malls, grocery store owners, bars, gyms, restaurants, and more.
-Tenants who run a business out of a leased property such as a strip mall, or even a tenant leasing a rental property for another purpose, could be held liable for visitor injuries.
+Premises liability law is an area of legal consideration that everyone should be aware of, as it applies to homeowners, small-business owners, property managers of large commercial properties such as hotels or malls, grocery store owners, and those who run bars, gyms, restaurants, and more.
+Tenants who run a business out of a leased property such as a strip mall, or even a tenant leasing a rental property for another purpose, could be held liable for visitor's injuries.

 - The property owner was aware of or should have known about the hazardous condition